 Assistant Professor

-Kyle Peters is an Assistant Professor in the Department of Japanese Studies at the Chinese University of Hong Kong (CUHK).
+Kyle Peters is an Assistant Professor in the Department of Japanese Studies at the Chinese University of Hong Kong.
 He received his Ph.D. in East Asian Languages and Civilizations from the University of Chicago in August 2021 and was awarded a Reischauer Institute Postdoctoral Fellowship at Harvard University for 2022–2023.
-His research focuses on Japanese cultural criticism and media studies—especially modern Japanese philosophy, aesthetics, and print culture as it intersects with Critical Theory.
+He specializes in Japanese philosophy, intellectual history, and media studies.

 Ph.D.
 East Asian Languages and Civilizations, University of Chicago (2021)